Hamidullah Karimi

-Hamidullah Karimi (born February 6, 1992) is an Afghan footballer who currently plays as a forward for Indian club Delhi United S.C.
+Hamidullah Karimi (born 6 February 1992) is an Afghan footballer who currently plays as a forward for Indian club Delhi United S.C.
 He has been capped for the Afghanistan national football team.

 Club career

 Karimi joined Toofan Harirod F.C. in 2012.
-In the 2012 Afghan Premier League scored 9 goals in 5 games and was the league's top scorer and helped Toofan Harirod F.C. win the inaugural Afghan Premier League.
-In the 2013 Afghan Premier League Karimi could not lead Toofan Harirod F.C. to win another Afghan Premier League title as they were eliminated by Shaheen Asmayee F.C. in the semi finals.
-In Toofan Harirod F.C.'s final game of the season against Oqaban Hindukush F.C. he scored 2 goals to help his team win third place of the 2013 Afghan Premier League.
+In the 2012 Afghan Premier League, he scored 9 goals in 5 games and was the league's top scorer, helping Toofan Harirod F.C. win the inaugural Afghan Premier League.
+In the 2013 Afghan Premier League, Toofan Harirod F.C. were eliminated by Shaheen Asmayee F.C. in the semi-finals.
+In Toofan Harirod F.C.'s final game of the season against Oqaban Hindukush F.C., Karimi scored 2 goals to help his team win third place of the 2013 Afghan Premier League.
 He later went on to play for Meghe United in India, Sorkhposhan Herat and Delhi United.

 International career

 Karimi was called up for Afghanistan's squad in the 2014 AFC Challenge Cup Qualifiers but did not play in a single game.
 In the 2013 SAFF Championship, he was subbed in for Belal Arezou versus Maldives and had one chance that was saved after receiving a pass from Toofan Harirod teammate Maroof Mohammadi.